ringcentral/ringcentral-api-docs/docs/voice/call-control-js-sdk.md

 We added the following key features to do the heavy lifting for you.

 * Call session management.
-Load existed sessions and manage session lifecycle
+Load existing call sessions and manage call session lifecycle
 * Call session event.
 Handle telephony session event, sync status
 * Session functional API.
 Request call control API with function
 * Devices management.
 Load user’s devices

-## Install
+## Installation

 Use npm or yarn